A block Recycled GMRES method with investigations into aspects of solver performance: Numerical results

-One point which must be discussed is how to compare the performance of a block \RGMRES\ to algorithms that execute only a matrix-single-vector product per iteration.
-Iteration-for-iteration, block methods and single-vector methods have different costs for the dominant operation in the iteration, the matrix-vector product.
-However, a block size $p$ matrix-vector product does not cost $p$ times as much as a single matrix-vector product.
+One point which must be discussed is how to compare the performance of a block \gcrodr to algorithms that execute only a matrix--vector product per iteration.
+Iteration-for-iteration, block methods have a different dominant core operation in the iteration, the block $p$ matvec.
+However, the block $p$ matvec does not cost $p$ times as much as a single standard matvec.
 Thus we present two sets of experiments.
-One set, shown in Section \ref{section.small-experiments}, are all performed in Matlab to demonstrate characteristics of algorithm performance for small-scale problems.
-The second set of experiments, shown in Section~\ref{section.data-movement} are performed in Trilinos, and demonstrate performance characteristics of the core operations of block GCRO-DR for very large, sparse matrices.
+One set, shown in \Cref{section.small-experiments}, are all performed in \matlab to demonstrate characteristics of algorithm performance for small-scale problems.
+The second set of experiments, shown in \Cref{section.data-movement} are performed in \trilinos, and demonstrate performance characteristics of the core operations of block \gcrodr for very large, sparse matrices.
+After each cycle, harmonic Ritz vectors are used to build the recycled subspace.